 When we read we eradicate the illusion of our separateness.
 George Saunders

-The novel is a recent genre to the list of a range of literary text types as its genesis dates from the 17^(th) Century.
+The novel is a recent genre; its genesis dates from the 17 (th) Century.
 Certainly there were tales and narratives before but as a shaping of text with embellishments, narrative technique, complications, suspense and complex plot developments, the craftsmanship took a long time to evolve.

 The idea of the Novel required a fertile seedbed to come of age.
 The most important was the rise of a leisured class while the second was the invention of the printing press, because while other genres such as poetry, plays and the tale were largely aural and communal, the novel is literary and individual or intimate requiring solitude, time for deep prolonged thinking with the printed page.